prlombaard/tstTXEQS/README.md

 # Equipment Server for Test Transmitter

+## Hardware requirements
+1. All raspberry Pis except a RPi 2 Model B, Raspberry A, B, B+

 ## Installation Instructions
 1. Take the latest standard rasbian image and write the .img to an SD card
 2. Boot rPi